Matt Taibbi: Early life and education

 Matt Taibbi was born in 1970 in New Brunswick, New Jersey.
-Taibbi's father, Mike Taibbi, is an NBC television reporter of mixed Filipino and Native Hawaiian descent who was adopted by an Italian-American couple.
+Taibbi's father, Mike Taibbi, is an NBC television reporter whose biological mother was of mixed Filipino and Native Hawaiian descent, while his father was likely an American serviceman.
+Mike Taibbi was adopted by an Italian-American couple in New York.
 According to Taibbi, his surname is a Sicilian name of Lebanese origin; however, he is of neither Sicilian nor Lebanese descent because his father was adopted.
 He has also claimed Irish descent through his mother.

 Taibbi grew up in the Boston suburbs.
 His parents separated when he was young and he was largely raised by his mother.
 Because Taibbi was troubled with behavioral and academic problems, his parents sent him to Concord Academy.
 He first attended New York University but was "unable to deal with being just one of thousands of faces in a city of millions" and transferred after his freshman year to Bard College, where he graduated in 1992.
 He spent a year abroad studying at Leningrad Polytechnic University, where he finished his credits for graduation from Bard.

 Career

-Uzbekistan

-In the early 1990s, Taibbi moved from Saint Petersburg to Tashkent, Uzbekistan, where he began selling news articles more regularly.
-He was deported in 1992 for writing an article for the Associated Press that was critical of President Islam Karimov.
-At the time of his deportation, Taibbi was the starting left fielder for the Uzbek national baseball team.

-Mongolia

-Taibbi moved to Ulaanbaatar, Mongolia for a time in the '90s, where he played professional basketball in the Mongolian Basketball Association (MBA), which, he says, is the only basketball league outside the United States that uses the same rules as the US NBA.
-Taibbi became known as "The Mongolian Rodman", was paid $100/month to play, and says he also hosted a radio show while there.
-He later contracted pneumonia and returned to Boston for surgery.

 Russia

+After completing his college work midsemester, Taibbi moved to New York City where he spent two months working as a waiter to save money for a plane ticket to Russia.
+In 1992, missing his college graduation, Taibbi moved to Saint Petersburg.
+Seven months later, Taibbi moved to Tashkent, Uzbekistan, where he began selling news articles more regularly.
+He returned to Saint Petersburg five months later, after being deported by the Uzbek secret police for writing an article for the Associated Press that was critical of President Islam Karimov.
+At the time of his deportation, Taibbi was the starting left fielder for the Uzbekistan national baseball team.
+Six months later, Taibbi moved to Moscow to take a job at the English-language newspaper The Moscow Times, where he worked as a sports editor for five months.

+Taibbi moved back to the U.S. doing part-time landscaping work before suffering a nervous breakdown and moving north, where he had an affair with a married woman.
+He then moved back to Russia to play pro baseball for two Russian clubs, Spartak, and the Red Army, in 1995.
+After five months in Russia, Taibbi moved back to the East Coast, where he worked as an investigator at a Boston-based private detective agency.
+After seven months as a private detective, Taibbi moved to Russia to "write a book about serial murder" and began working for The Moscow Times again, as a news reporter.
+He returned to the U.S. again after five months to resume his relationship with the divorcée but they broke up and Taibbi returned to Russia to work for The Moscow Times for the third time.
+He initially planned to return to America in the summer of 1996 to rekindle their relationship, but found himself too busy covering the 1996 Russian presidential election.